-This is an undergraduate internship opportunity available in the ACLU of Northern California’s Legal-Policy Department.
+This is a volunteer opportunity available in the ACLU Foundation of Northern California’s Legal-Policy Department.

 About the organization and the department

 The mission of the ACLU Foundation of Northern California (ACLU NorCal) is to be an enduring guardian of justice, fairness, equality, and freedom, working to protect and advance civil liberties for all Californians.
 This position offers a unique opportunity to be at the heart of the Legal-Policy team which pursues cutting edge impact litigation and promotes policy change in order to defend and expand the civil liberties and civil rights guaranteed by the Bill of Rights and the California Constitution.

 Intake Counselors support the Civil Liberties Intake Program by processing requests for legal assistance, distributing know-your-rights materials, etc. The Intake Counselor position is supervised by the Intake Program Manager.
 As of March 2020, the intake program operates remotely.

 Responsibilities can include:

 - Answering phone calls received through our Civil Liberties Hotline;